dnjor/RateScene-showcase/README.md

 RateScene is an Arabic community platform where users can discover, rate, review, and discuss movies, TV shows, and anime.

-The platform combines structured ratings and reviews with dedicated community spaces for each title, allowing Arabic-speaking users to share opinions, participate in discussions, and manage their watchlists in one place.
+The platform combines structured ratings and reviews with dedicated community spaces for each title, allowing Arabic-speaking users to share opinions, participate in discussions, and manage their collections in one place.

 RateScene was designed and developed as a production full-stack project with a strong focus on backend architecture, business logic, SEO, performance, and user experience.